opensearch-project/project-website/_posts/2024-10-30-lower-your-cost-on-opensearch-using-binary-vectors.md

 }
 ```

-## Performance Comparison
+## Performance comparison

-Now, let’s see the resource savings we can achieve with binary vectors.
-Overall, we observed similar ingestion speeds and query times between FP32 and binary vectors—even while using 8x less powerful hardware for binary vectors.
+Now, let's look at the resource savings when you're using binary vectors.
+In our benchmarking tests, we observed similar ingestion speeds and query times between FP32 and binary vectors, even while using 8x less powerful hardware for binary vectors, as shown in the following image.

 <img src="/assets/media/blog-images/2024-10-30-lower-your-cost-on-opensearch-using-binary-vectors/pic3.png" alt="performance" class="img-centered"/>

 ### Cluster setup

-We benchmarked with a 100M randomly generated vector dataset of 768 dimensions, comparing FP32 and binary vectors.
-The clusters were identical, except for the type and number of data nodes: binary vectors used data nodes 2x smaller and in 4x fewer numbers, resulting in an 86% cost reduction.
-The table below outlines the detailed setup.
+Our benchmark used a randomly generated 100-million vector dataset with 768 dimensions, comparing FP32 and binary vectors.
+The clusters were identical, except for data nodes: binary vectors used nodes that were 2x smaller and 4x fewer, leading to an 86% cost reduction.
+The following table outlines the benchmarking setup.

 <img src="/assets/media/blog-images/2024-10-30-lower-your-cost-on-opensearch-using-binary-vectors/table1.png" alt="performance" class="img-centered"/>

-### Performance Result
+### Performance results

-Even with 8x smaller hardware, binary vectors had comparable indexing speeds and query times to FP32 vectors using more powerful machines.
-Memory usage was reduced by 92%, and storage by 97%—significant savings.
+Even on 8x smaller hardware, binary vectors delivered comparable indexing speeds and query times to FP32 vectors on more powerful machines.
+With binary vectors, memory usage was reduced by 92%, and storage by 97%, producing significant savings.
+The results are presented in the following table.

 <img src="/assets/media/blog-images/2024-10-30-lower-your-cost-on-opensearch-using-binary-vectors/table2.png" alt="performance" class="img-centered"/>

 ### Accuracy

-In terms of recall, you can achieve around 0.97 compared to exact search since OpenSearch utilizes the HNSW algorithm for approximate nearest neighbor searches.
-The actual accuracy, however, will depend on your dataset.
-Some embedding models generate binary vectors with high accuracy; for instance, [Cohere Embed v3](https://cohere.com/blog/int8-binary-embeddings) reports a 94.7% match in search quality compared to full-precision FP32 embeddings.
-So, with a model that produces quality binary embeddings, binary vectors can deliver accuracy close to that of FP32 vectors.
+In terms of recall, you can expect around 0.97 recall compared to exact search.
+OpenSearch uses the HNSW algorithm for approximate nearest neighbor searches, but accuracy depends on your dataset.
+Some models produce binary vectors with high accuracy: for example, [Cohere Embed v3](https://cohere.com/blog/int8-binary-embeddings) reports a 94.7% match in search quality compared to FP32 embeddings.
+Thus, when using a model producing quality binary embeddings, binary vectors can reach nearly the same accuracy as FP32 vectors.

-## Challenges with Binary Vectors: When They Fall Short
+## Challenges with binary vectors: When they fall short

-When your model only produces FP32 vectors and you want to leverage binary vectors in OpenSearch, things can get tricky.
-Here, we’ll explore how to perform binary vector search in OpenSearch using FP32 vectors, along with the challenges involved.
+When your model only produces FP32 vectors but you’d like to use binary vectors in OpenSearch, the process can get complicated.
+The following example demonstrates binary vector search in OpenSearch using FP32 vectors, along with the challenges involved.

-For this example, we used the [Cohere Simple dataset](https://huggingface.co/datasets/nreimers/wikipedia-22-12-large/tree/main) (available on Hugging Face).
-Since the data was in FP32, we converted it to binary by setting values zero and below to zero, and values above zero to one.
+For this example, we used the [Cohere Simple dataset](https://huggingface.co/datasets/nreimers/wikipedia-22-12-large/tree/main) from Hugging Face.
+Since the data was in FP32, we converted it to binary by setting zero and negative values to `0`, and positive values to `1`.
+The following image illustrates the conversion process.

 <img src="/assets/media/blog-images/2024-10-30-lower-your-cost-on-opensearch-using-binary-vectors/pic4.png" alt="binary-quantization" class="img-centered"/>

 In terms of recall, binary vectors achieved a score of 0.73196.
-To reach 0.93865 recall, we needed 3x oversampling.
-Also, re-scoring requires storing the original vector format, which adds disk usage unless the original vector is kept outside the OpenSearch cluster.
-Keep in mind that recall rates may vary by dataset.
+To reach a recall of 0.93865, we needed 3x oversampling.
+Additionally, rescoring requires storing the original vector format, which adds disk usage unless the original vector is stored outside OpenSearch.
+The following image illustrates oversampling with rescoring.
+Note that recall may vary for different datasets.

 <img src="/assets/media/blog-images/2024-10-30-lower-your-cost-on-opensearch-using-binary-vectors/pic5.png" alt="oversampling-re-scoring" class="img-centered"/>

-With all this—quantization, oversampling, and re-scoring—binary vectors can achieve recall similar to FP32 while using significantly less memory.
-However, managing these steps outside OpenSearch can be cumbersome.
-That’s where [disk-based vector search](https://opensearch.org/docs/latest/search-plugins/knn/disk-based-vector-search/) comes in, handling all these steps automatically with advanced quantization techniques.
+By quantizing, oversampling, and rescoring, binary vectors can achieve similar recall to FP32 while using significantly less memory.
+However, managing these steps outside of OpenSearch can be cumbersome.
+[Disk-based vector search](https://opensearch.org/docs/latest/search-plugins/knn/disk-based-vector-search/) simplifies the process by automatically handling all required steps using advanced quantization techniques.
 Give it a try and see the difference!

 ## Conclusion

-Binary vectors offer a powerful, efficient alternative to FP32 vectors, cutting memory and storage usage by over 90% while maintaining strong performance on smaller hardware.
+Binary vectors offer an efficient alternative to FP32 vectors, reducing memory and storage usage by over 90% while maintaining strong performance on smaller hardware.
 This efficiency makes binary vectors ideal for large-scale vector search applications like recommendation systems or search engines, where speed and resource savings are critical.
-If you’re handling massive datasets, binary vectors provide a practical way to scale search capabilities without escalating costs—try them on your data to experience the difference.
+If you’re handling massive datasets, binary vectors provide a practical way to scale search capabilities without increasing costs—--try them on your data to experience the difference.

 ## What's next?

-Binary vector support is now available with OpenSearch 2.16!
-Check out the OpenSearch [binary-vector](https://opensearch.org/docs/latest/field-types/supported-field-types/knn-vector#binary-vectors) documentation to explore it yourself.
-There’s more: if you’re working with floating-point vectors and want the memory efficiency of binary vectors without losing recall, [disk-based vector search](https://opensearch.org/docs/latest/search-plugins/knn/disk-based-vector-search/) is here to help.
-It takes care of binary quantization, oversampling, and re-scoring automatically, all while keeping memory usage as low as binary vectors.
-Ready to dive in?
-Visit the disk-based vector search documentation and see how easy it is to get started!
-Keep an eye out for an upcoming blog on disk-based vector search.
+Binary vector support is now available in OpenSearch 2.16 and later.
+Check out the OpenSearch [binary vector documentation](https://opensearch.org/docs/latest/field-types/supported-field-types/knn-vector#binary-vectors) for detailed instructions.

+If you’re working with floating-point vectors, [disk-based vector search](https://opensearch.org/docs/latest/search-plugins/knn/disk-based-vector-search/) provides the memory efficiency of binary vectors without losing recall.
+It performs binary quantization, oversampling, and rescoring automatically, all while keeping memory usage as low as with binary vectors.

+We encourage you to try binary vectors and stay tuned for our upcoming blog on disk-based vector search.